 Overall, Shailaputri, the first incarnation of the Navadurga, holds a pivotal position in Hindu mythology and spiritual practices.
 Her depiction as the daughter of the mountains, her divine attributes, and her connection to Lord Shiva and goddess Parvati contribute to her revered status.
 Devotees worship and invoke her blessings during Navratri, seeking her divine grace and guidance on their spiritual quest.

-In the Navratri celebrations for the year 2023, the colour orange takes precedence as it is the first and holds a special place.
-Notably bright and vibrant, orange symbolises a sense of warmth, fire, and energy.
-On the first day of Navratri, it is customary to honour Goddess Shailputri.
+In the Navratri celebrations for the year 2023, the colour yellow takes precedence as it is the first and holds a special place.
+Notably bright and vibrant.
+Wear yellow on Thursday to embrace Navratri with a bright sense of joy and optimism.
+This vibrant color radiates warmth and positivity, keeping you cheerful and energized throughout the day.

 This not only allows you to participate in the traditions but also adds a sense of unity and cohesion to the festivities.
 Everyone dressed in orange creates a visually striking and festive image that truly brings out the essence and spirit of Navratri.
 Here are the Navratri Day 2 colours and Day 3 colours along with their designated Goddesses.